Jouini-Mohamed-Chaker/YAB/README.md

 ## Troubleshooting

-- **Frontend does not start**: Make sure that the required dependencies are installed by running `npm install` inside the `frontend` directory before running the script.
+- **Frontend does not start**: Make sure that the required dependencies are installed by running `npm install` inside the `react-frontend` directory.
 - **Backend does not start**: Check if you have the correct Java version installed, and ensure your database is properly configured.
 - **No output from the backend**: The Spring Boot output is suppressed by design.
 Check the backend logs or open the backend's log file if needed.